gcb-labs411/gcb-labs411/README.md

 ### 📌 About Me
 * 🌐 Deep-diving into system administration and networking infrastructure.
 * 📜 Actively studying for the **CompTIA A+**.
-* 🛠️ Curiosity-driven.
-If I find something interesting, I build it.
+* 🛠️ If I find something interesting, I build it.
 If something breaks or I hit a roadblock, I figure it out.

 ---